bangbangcon/west/content/Venue.md

 We're excited to bring **!!Con West 2019** to scenic Santa Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on February 23rd and 24th.
 Santa Cruz is a joy of coastal California redwoods, about an hour's drive from the bustle of Silicon Valley.
-We'll be holding **!!Con West** in the [Jack Baskin Auditorium](https://www.google.com/maps/place/Jack+Baskin+Auditorium+101/@36.9997031,-122.0630586,17.32z/data=!4m5!3m4!1s0x808e4175229558fb:0x8d521799d868891c!8m2!3d37.000183!4d-122.0623527), with registration and continental breakfast starting at 9am each day, and talks ending around 5pm.
+We held **!!Con West** in the [Jack Baskin Auditorium](https://www.google.com/maps/place/Jack+Baskin+Auditorium+101/@36.9997031,-122.0630586,17.32z/data=!4m5!3m4!1s0x808e4175229558fb:0x8d521799d868891c!8m2!3d37.000183!4d-122.0623527), with registration and continental breakfast starting at 9am each day, and talks ending around 5pm.